Maurice Herrold

 Maurice Herrold (25 June 1869 – 26 August 1949) was a New Zealand rugby union player.

 Biography

 Born in India to English parents, Herrold arrived with his family in New Zealand in 1880.
-He was educated at Napier Boys' High School and then Auckland Grammar School.
+He was educated at Napier Boys' High School and then at Auckland Grammar School.
 A halfback, Herrold eight times represented Auckland at a provincial level including two matches against touring 1888 British Lions.
 He was a member of the New Zealand national side on their 1893 tour to Australia.
-Troubled by injury he played two matches on the tour, but did not appear in any of the major games against New South Wales or Queensland.
+Troubled by injury he played two matches on the tour but did not appear in any of the major games against New South Wales or Queensland.